athomasq/athomasq.github.io/navigation/about-verbose.md

 👋 Hi, I'm Abraham.

-I angel invest in tech startups:
-* What I invest in
-* How to pitch me
-* Ways I help
-* Investment themes
-* Portfolio companies
-* Portfolio statistics

-I write essays on data, markets and technology:
+I write well-regarded essays on data, markets and technology:
 * The Economics of Data Businesses
 * Minsky Moments in Venture Capital
 * The Perils of Prudence
 * Data in the Age of AI
+Subscribe to my newsletter Pivotal to get the latest!

+I angel invest in tech startups:
+* Portfolio companies
+* Portfolio performance
+* What I invest in
+* Ways I help
+I welcome cold emails; here's how to pitch me.

 More about me:
 * I co-founded Quandl, a data company acquired by Nasdaq